tawhidk9/work-planner/README.md

-# work-planner !!WIP!!
+# Work-Day-Planner

 ## Description
 Created a planner for work hours (between 9 AM and 5pm) that allows users to input reminder/task/to-do.

-Inputs in the past display gray, inputs that are ongoing in the current hour are displayed red, and future inputs are diaplyed green. !!(WIP)!!
+Inputs in the past are displayed gray, inputs that are ongoing in the current hour are displayed red, and future inputs are displayed green.

 ## Installation
 N/A